The Berlin International Summer School

-The Merrick School of Business will once again partner with the Berlin International Summer School to offer three courses in 2014.
+The Merrick School of Business will once again partner with the Berlin International Summer School to offer four courses in 2022

 All courses include academic support program that in general consist of visits to companies and (political) institutions, and in presentations by experts.
 The support program is closely linked to the individual modules of each course, thus enhancing the value of the academic course by offering a practical approach.
 Each module will end with an assessment and upon successful completion of all course requirements, students will receive a certificate.

-UB Summer 2014 Registration: Independent Study - 499 /or 799 (3 credits).
-Students are responsible for the tuition and fees associated with this UB course.
-Contact Associate Dean Marilyn Oblak with questions.
+UBalt Summer / Winter Registration: Independent Study - 499 /or 799 (3 credits).
+Students are responsible for the tuition and fees associated with this UBalt course.
+Contact Assistant Dean Kathea Smith (firstname.lastname@example.org) with questions.

-Application Deadline for Berlin School of Economics program: April 1, 2014.
-For the application form and more information go to Summer School at the Berlin School of Economics.
-The application process begins on January 31, 2014.
+Application Deadline for Berlin School of Economics program: April 1, 2022.
+For the application form and more information go to Summer/Winter School at the Berlin School of Economics.

 Language of Instruction: English, proof of English proficiency (e.g. TOEFL 550/213/80 or equivalent) is required.